OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 usermod -aG printeradmin whoever
 ```

-Finally, assign some commands to the group `printeradmin` bby adding a line to
+Finally, assign some commands to the group `printeradmin` by adding a line to
 `/etc/sudoers`:

 ```